 Do not blow the nose.
 Wipe away any secretions from your nose with a soft tissue.

 Avoid activities that call for valsalva maneuvers such as swimming, diving, difficult bowel movements (pushing), lifting heavy weights, etc

 Your sinuses, gums and socket site will heal themselves if these precautions are followed.

 If in a few weeks after surgery you feel the liquid you drink comes through your nose, we can perform a closure of the site for you.

-In the event you feel your sinuses become stuffy, please call 713-439-7575.
-It is important to finish your prescribed antibiotics and you may use over the counter saline nasal sprays.
+In the event you feel your sinuses become stuffy, please call 713-439-7575 for evaluation.
+It is important to finish your prescribed antibiotics and DO NOT SMOKE.
+STOP SMOKING.
 We may also recommend a medicated nasal spray.